crweiner/hacktoberfest-swag-list/README.md

 #### **Tripal**

 - **Swag**: T-shirt and sticker
 - **Requirements**: Make 4 or more valid PRs to one of two repositories: [Tripal core](https://github.com/tripal/tripal) or [t4d8](https://github.com/tripal/t4d8).
-PRs must link to a related issue page (you can create the issue!) and follow Drupal coding standards.
+PRs must be linked to a related issue page (you can create the issue!) and follow Drupal coding standards.
 - **How to sign up**: Make 4 valid contributions at any of the two repos and fill this [form](https://docs.google.com/forms/d/e/1FAIpQLSdULq2FunATZrHTvfkk6GbYfPDN2FAJ3Jxv0pt4PDXNByigHw/viewform) to get your swag.
 - **Notes**: Check out [Tripal Hacktoberfest 2020 blog post](https://tripal.info/news/tripal-hacktoberfest-2020) for more information.
 Join [Tripal slack](https://tripal-project.slack.com/) and ask your doubts in dedicated #codefest channel.